DaoyuanLi2816/Llama3-8B_Emotion_Text_Classification_LoRA/README.md

     <b>Table 2: Experiment Settings for Llama3-8b</b>
 </div>

-The Adam optimizer was used for its adaptive learning rate capabilities, combined with a cosine learning rate schedule.
-FP16 precision was employed to save GPU memory.
+The model is trained using the Adam optimizer, known for its adaptive learning rate capabilities.
+A cosine learning rate schedule is employed to adjust the learning rate during training.
+The batch size is set to 5, with gradient accumulation over 4 steps to optimize memory usage.
+The model is trained for 3 epochs, with the FP16 precision format used to save GPU memory while maintaining performance.
+The LoRA rank of 8 indicates the order of the low-rank matrix used in the adaptation process.

 ### Evaluation Metrics

-The primary metric used for evaluation is accuracy, defined as:
+The primary metric used to evaluate the model's performance is accuracy.
+This metric measures the proportion of correct predictions made by the model out of all predictions.
+The formula for accuracy is:

 $$
 \text{Accuracy} = \frac{\text{TP} + \text{FN}}{\text{TP} + \text{FP} + \text{FN} + \text{TN}}